The History of Hogspore

 I get all tearful-like remembering Mama’s frying pan smacking my hard little noggin.

 concussions.
 Only thing is, even today when I’m more than all growed up, I get a headache

 with fireworks flashbacks if I cook up scrambled eggs.

 Most big cities got something they call Meals on Wheels.
 Volunteer folks take a hot

-don’t have a big budget for meals to get delivered by car so we call it Meals on Mules.
+big budget for meals to get delivered by car so we call it Meals on Mules.

 We got 5 mules what helps deliver the nourishments Monday through Friday.